5+ Clematis Varieties That Work Well in Alberta

 3. Support for Climbing

-If you are having trouble with a Clematis, it could be that there isn’t enough sunshine or the area is just too wet.
+If you are having trouble with a Clematis, it could be that there isn’t enough sunshine or the soil is too wet.
 Many people have success growing Clematis in flower beds on the south side of their homes.

 Most herbaceous vine Clematis grow quite long.
 They can grow as tall as 4-5m (15-20 feet) in length in a season.
 Some have a large summer flush of blossoms and then continue to flower until the frost, while others have less of an initial flush but they flower consistently until the fall.